scommab/impressor/slides.md

 ===
 # What does Impressor do?
 * It generates interesting looking presentations in a snap
-* It lets you write your slides in markdown
+* It lets you write your slides in simple markdown
-* It lets you use simple slide templates (for slide style and slide placement)
+* It gives you slide templates for both slide style and slide placement

 === {"styles": ["just_title"]}
 # What do the different slide placement templates look like?